shicks255/MusicFileRenamer/README.md

 # MusicFileRenamer

 # Program to rename all music files to the way i like it, with the track number - song title
-#padded with an extra zero for tracks under 10
+# Padded with an extra zero for tracks under 10
 # To be called from the directory that is the root of all the music, D:\Music for me, but cant be called from any directory.